churchthemes/church-theme-content/readme.txt

 Users can optionally install [add-ons](http://churchthemes.com/plugins/) for additional features.

 * [Custom Recurring Events](http://churchthemes.com/plugins/custom-recurring-events)
-* More add-ons to follow...
+* More add-ons are planned...

+= More information =

+We maintain a page for this plugin on churchthemes.com that you can view for [more information](http://churchthemes.com/plugins/church-theme-content/).

 = Follow us =